Who this is for

 Where you’d run it

-OAuth tokens for your providers are bound to the runner.
-They’re encrypted at rest using a key derived from your enrolment, and they don’t leave the machine.
-Our control plane sees provider identifiers, scopes, and run metadata — never refresh tokens, never file contents.
+Provider OAuth tokens will be bound to the runner — encrypted at rest with a key derived from your enrolment, never leaving the runner.
+We see provider identifiers, scopes, and run metadata; never refresh tokens, never file contents.

-If you decommission the runner, revoke the enrolment from the control plane and the tokens it held become useless.
+Decommission the runner and revoke its enrolment from the dashboard — the tokens it held become useless.

-- Where bytes flow: source → Syncologic infrastructure → destination.
+- Where bytes flow: source → our infrastructure → destination.

 - Where credentials live: encrypted in our infrastructure, short-lived.